-- Shareholders to interact with Directors and management, and to hold Directors accountable. - Board to present important information relating to the company, such as its strategy, past performance, achievements etc. - Shareholders to raise questions, concerns, or grievances, or give suggestions to the Board and the management. - Shareholders to ask questions to the Statutory auditors, who are elected by them. - Shareholders to raise any question relating to any of the resolution. - Shareholders to vote, if they have not voted electronically.
+- Shareholders to interact with Directors and management, and to hold them accountable. - Board to present important information relating to the company, such as its strategy, past performance, achievements etc. - Shareholders to raise questions, concerns, or grievances, or give suggestions to the Board and the management. - Shareholders to ask questions to the Statutory auditors, who are appointed by them. - Shareholders to raise any questions relating to any of the resolutions. - Shareholders to vote, if they have not voted electronically.

-AGMS - PRODUCTIVE OR NOT?
+AGMs - PRODUCTIVE OR NOT?

-AGM is a mandatory statutory meeting, held once a year, which has been reduced to
+AGM is a mandatory statutory meeting, held once a year.
+This has been reduced to a sub-optimal interaction because of

-- Non-attendance by many Directors. - Non-attendance by most shareholders, both institutional and retail. - Confrontational, and not a collaborative, exercise between management and shareholders. - In some cases, an opportunity to shower praise on the management. - Attention seeking forum for some retail shareholders. - Freebie seeking exercise for some retail shareholders. - Answering of the relatively simpler questions by management.
+- Non-attendance by many Directors. - Non-attendance by most shareholders, both institutional and retail. - Confrontational, and not a collaborative, exercise between management and shareholders. - In some cases, an opportunity to shower disproportionate praise on the management. - Attention seeking forum for some retail shareholders. - Freebie seeking exercise for some retail shareholders. - Answering of the relatively simpler questions by management, and leaving the rest unanswered.